DIKU-EDU/kudos/docs/code-overview.rst

 sandbox, and processes should be able to interact only through well defined means, i.e. system calls.

-The Kudos kernel is multithreaded and can use multiple CPUs.
+The KUDOS kernel is multithreaded and can use multiple CPUs.
 The kernel provides the threading and synchronization primitives.
 Several device drivers for the simulated devices of Yams are also provided.
 Memory handling in the kernel is quite primitive, as most virtual memory features are left as